Gayathri-Palanimuthu/Mongoengine/README.md

 MongoEngine is built upon pymongo so of course you can drop into pymongo - or use raw pymongo in your code methods.

  Mongoengine, looks similar to how the structure of a table would be defined in a regular ORM.
 The key difference is that this schema will never be passed on to MongoDB — this will only be enforced at the application level, making future changes easy to manage.

+Command to start mongo server on windows > mongod Command for mongoshell > mongo